Implementation Checklist for Multi-CDN

 Origin Architecture for Multi-CDN

-Synopsis This chapter explains how to design and operate origin infrastructure that can serve more than one CDN at the same time.
-It covers topology choices, origin shielding, authentication, cache key consistency, deployment and consistency models, failover behavior, and operational practices.
-The goal is to keep content correctness and performance stable while multiple CDNs fetch from the same source.
+Synopsis An origin that serves multiple CDNs must tolerate their combined fetch patterns and different failure behavior.
+Topology, shielding, authentication, cache keys, deployment order, and failover controls determine whether content remains correct when traffic moves.
 Role of the origin in multi-CDN The origin is the source of truth for content and APIs.
 In a multi-CDN setup more than one provider will fetch from it.
 The design must handle higher fan in, different retry behaviors, and different cache semantics without breaking correctness.
 It should also keep the number of variables low so that problems are diagnosable during incidents. ...

 TLS and Certificates in Multi-CDN

-Synopsis This chapter describes how transport security and certificate management function in a multi-CDN deployment.
-Topics include certificate lifecycle and automation, subject naming choices, OCSP and certificate transparency, origin authentication with mutual TLS, session behavior across providers, and controls that keep the security posture consistent while avoiding service disruption.
+Synopsis Transport security across CDNs depends on a coordinated certificate lifecycle, subject names, revocation signals, transparency monitoring, and origin authentication.
+Automation must account for different session behavior and provider controls without creating a service gap during rotation.
 Scope and goals The transport layer must present a uniform and reliable interface regardless of which CDN serves a connection.
 Users should see correct certificates, modern protocol support, stable cipher policy, and predictable session behavior.
 Operations should see an automated lifecycle that avoids expirations, supports rapid revocation, and provides clear observability.
 The origin path should authenticate CDNs in a way that cannot be replayed from the public internet. ...